KKOT

 KKOT (93.5 FM) is a radio station licensed to Columbus, Nebraska, United States.
-The station airs a classic hits format and is currently owned by Alpha Media through licensee Digity 3E License, LLC.
+The station airs a classic hits format and is owned by Connoisseur Media through licensee Alpha 3E License, LLC.

 The station was launched as KTTT-FM, sister station to KTTT AM, in 1969.
 The calls were changed in 1985 to KWMG and in 1993 to KKOT.